About Ellen. . .

 In addition to her performing and academic careers, Ellen has extensive experience as an arts administrator and teacher.
 As founder and Artistic Director of Constellations Chamber Concerts, Ellen organizes an annual series of intimate chamber music performances in downtown Washington, D.C.
 She has also serves as Admissions Coordinator for the Yellow Barn Festival, and served as Executive Coordinator, Piano Program Coordinator, and Webmaster for the Amalfi Coast Music & Arts Festival in Italy from 2013 to 2014, and managed the Stony Brook Piano Project concert series from 2010 to 2012.
 She has given recent masterclasses at the University of Michigan, Davidson College, Covenant College, Washington & Lee University, the Lake Champlain Chamber Music Festival, and the Amalfi Coast Music & Arts Festival.
 Ellen currently teaches privately and at the Levine School of Music in Washington, D.C.

-Ellen lives in Washington, D.C. with her husband Tom, baby daughter Lily, and little dog Taro.
-When not performing or teaching, Ellen enjoys oil painting, cooking, planning home improvement projects, and searching for hidden treasures at Eastern Market.
+Ellen lives in Potomac, Maryland with her husband Tom and baby daughter Lily.
+When not performing or teaching, Ellen enjoys oil painting, cooking, planning home improvement projects, and family trips to the C&O Canal National Historic Park.